-Ok, all kidding aside, the beauty to the magic eraser is in the formulation of the sponge.
-It has all these tiny micro scrubbers which make them magical.
+Ok, all kidding aside, the beauty of the magic eraser is in the formulation of the sponge.
+It has all these tiny micro-scrubbers which make them magical.
 They can do a lot, but just sitting in the bowl won’t magically make the stains disappear.

 Now, depending on what type of stain it is, try picking up the sponge and scrubbing the bowl.
 It might actually work, and the stains will be removed.